source-data/sd-graph/README.md

     neo4j-shell -file SD-constraints.cql

-Download the content of the SourceData database through the SourceData API and populate the neo4j database:
+Download the content of the SourceData database through the SourceData API and populate the neo4j database (Warning: this will take a while, so be patient...):

     python sdneo.py --password <your_password_to_your_neo4j_instance> PUBLICSEARCH